ta-ulyanava/Playwright-JavaScript-Test/README.md

 ## Overview

-This repository contains an automation task for Deel, completed in 2024.
+This repository contains an automated test.
 It uses Playwright for end-to-end testing of a salary insights form, allowing users to select a role and country to view corresponding salary data.
 The tests cover three role-country combinations.

 ## Prerequisites